-- To navigate through the presentation, press the next button to move forward and the return button to view the previous slide. - You can mute the audio at any time by pressing the speaker icon. - The presentation slides as well as the audio script are available for download (see the Resources tab in the top right corner). - Questions and comments can be submitted using the questionnaire found in the Resources tab. - If you would like to receive future Project updates, please complete the Contact Information section of the questionnaire.
+- Press the next button to navigate to the next slide at any time. - To return to the previous slide, press the previous button. - You can mute the audio at any time by pressing the speaker icon. - The presentation slides as well as the audio script are available for download (see the "Resources" tab in the top right corner). - Questions and comments can be submitted using the questionnaire found in the "Resources" tab. - If you would like to receive future Project updates, please complete . the "Contact Information" section of the questionnaire.